vmx17/NetProjection/README.md

 ## What doesn't work

-- cannot display *BoxRenderer* XAML custom control which is just contain *SwapChainPanel* in WindowsRuntimeComponent which is written in C++/WinRT.
+- ~~cannot display *BoxRenderer* XAML custom control which is just contain *SwapChainPanel* in WindowsRuntimeComponent which is written in C++/WinRT.
 There are no runtime error.
 If Height and Width properties are specified in the reference in DxPage.xaml of StubWinUI3Desktop, there appears a blank object (can confirm it looking the position of button goes left).
 So, refers something but does not show contents.
-All default value seems neglected.(?)
+All default value seems neglected.(?)~~

 ## Update

 - Jan.
 5/2023
-  - Adopt
+  - Adopt workaround provided by JunjieZhu-MSFT.
   - Updated NuGet packages to the ratest (but not preview).
 - 9/27/2022
   - Update some NuGet packages to the latest stables and confirm it doesn't harm.